Start Date: 3/14/2024 10:00 AM EDT

 Event Website: https://www.zerobalancing.com

-In order to register for this class, you will need to have read and agreed to the Covid In Class Protocols, Guidelines and Waiver.
+In order to register for this class, you will need to acknowledge that you have read and agree to the

 COURSE TITLE: ZERO BALANCING I